 MSM students are eligible to apply for exchange programs with MSM partner schools.
 Applicants for exchange programs should be current MSM sophomores, and exchange programs may be one semester or one year.
-Since requirements and length of study vary from one school to the next, please request information for specific programs from the Office of the Provost.
+Since requirements and length of study vary from one school to the next, please request information for specific programs from the Director of International Student Services.
 Applicants must be in good standing at MSM and must be able to complete required coursework and performance requirements at the exchange institution as determined by the Exchange Program Committee.
-Students may only be eligible for one semester of foreign exchange study depending on their department's curricular requirements.
+Students may only be eligible for one semester of foreign exchange study depending on their department's curricular requirements and the performance needs of MSM in any given term or year.
+MSM currently has international exchange programs with the following schools: Royal College of Music (London); Royal Conservatoire of Scotland; Conservatoire de Paris, Royal Danish Academy of Music (Copenhagen); Norwegian Academy of Music

-MSM currently has international exchange programs with the following schools: Royal College of Music (London); Paris Consevatory, Royal Danish Academy of Music (Copenhagen); Norwegian Academy of Music (Oslo); Sibelius Academy of Music (Helsinki, Finland); Musikhochschule (Stuttgart); Amsterdam Conservatory.
+(Oslo); Sibelius Academy of Music (Helsinki, Finland); Musikhochschule (Stuttgart); Conservatorium van Amsterdam; Sydney Conservatorium.